javierelpianista/ricpad/README.md

 nr_step_size <nr_step_size>   # Size of the h value in the NR method to compute numerical differentiation.
 See following section for description. nr_tolerance <nr_tolerance>   # Difference between steps of the NR method to consider convergence reached.
 E0I <E0I>                     # Value of the imaginary part of the initial energy.
-0 by default.
+0 by default. log_nr                        # Write the NR steps to the log file log_file                      # Name of the logfile.
+By default it is ricpad.log
 ```
 To call `ricpad`, run:
 ```